Depositing and Withdrawing at Your Sportsbook: FAQs

 1. How Do I Make a Deposit?

 Head to the “cashier” section of your online sportsbook and follow the prompts.
-While 100% of sportsbooks we review and recommend allow for deposits via credit card, there will be other options available as well, including: cryptocurrency, checks, and bank wires.
+While 100% of sportsbooks we review and recommend allow for deposits via credit card, there will be other options available as well, including: checks and bank wires.

 If you’re weighing your options and want to know more about the deposit process, circle back to the main page of our deposit and withdrawals section.
-There, you’ll find detailed information on everything from how to deposit with classic banking methods to making a deposit with the progressive cryptocurrency Bitcoin.
+There, you’ll find detailed information on everything from how to deposit with classic banking methods to making a deposit with the progressive one.

 This depends on the withdrawal method you choose.
 Instead of diving too deeply into this question here, head to our comprehensive guide on the quickest withdrawal methods.
 There, we detail which withdrawal methods are associated with short processing times and prompt payout times.